Git Version Control System

 We suggest only tracking the minimal amount of files if possible.
 This helps reduce issues down the line.
 For example, if only working on a theme file, the

 .gitignore file should exclude everything but that file.
-Feel free to add any of your own site-based exclusions as-needed to the provided template files.
+Feel free to add any of other site-based exclusions as-needed to the provided template files.

 This option is recommended.

 When utilizing Smart Plugin Manager automated plugin updates along with Git on a website, a more specific gitignore should be used.
-These gitignore files are similar to the two previous options in that you may choose to ignore or keep WordPress core files versioned.
+These gitignore files are similar to the workflows above that choose to ignore or keep WordPress core files.

-SPM keeps your plugins up to date with the version available on the WordPress plugin repo, or Github when utilizing a custom integration.
+SPM keeps plugins up to date with the version available on the WordPress plugin repo, or Github when utilizing a custom integration.
 This means the entire plugin directory is excluded so the files can be versioned elsewhere.
-If you choose to not have SPM manage a particular plugin, you can modify the gitignore file to include it by adding the following to the bottom of the
+If SPM has been configured to manage a particular plugin, the gitignore file can be modified to include it by adding the following to the bottom of the

 # smart plugin manager specific section:

 There are certain files and types of files that are not allowed to be versioned using GitPush.
 Versioning large media files is not an inefficient way to use source control, as most of these files are binary, so tracking the differences between commits is difficult. .
 In some cases, with these known large file types, it’s best to use a CDN, and use SFTP access to upload these files to an account.

 In order to keep applications running smoothly, WP Engine doesn’t allow files that may affect the core functioning of the WordPress site.
 This includes files like